At least 69 D.C. residents died in 2021 ‘without the dignity of a home’

 Amid this historic upheaval, 69 people died “without the dignity of a home” in the District this year, according to literature distributed by vigil organizers.
-Twenty-two died before they could move into their new homes after receiving housing vouchers through outreach programs.
+Twenty-two died before they could move into homes after receiving housing vouchers through outreach programs.

 Those who died — listed in a program mostly by age, not name, to preserve anonymity — were as young as 23 and as old as 77.